Fredericksburg, Virginia: 19th century

 During the 19th century, mills continued to be developed along the Rappahannock River, which provided water power.
 There were mills for grinding flour, processing and weaving cotton, and other manufacturing.
 Fredericksburg sought to maintain its sphere of trade, but with limited success.
 It promoted the development of a canal on the Rappahannock and construction of a turnpike and plank road to bind the interior country to the market town.
 By 1837, a north–south railroad, which became the Richmond, Fredericksburg and Potomac Railroad, linked the town to Richmond, the state capital.
-A much-needed railroad joining the town to the West's arming region was not finished until after the Civil War.
+A much-needed railroad joining the town to the West's farming region was not finished until after the Civil War.

 During the Civil War, Fredericksburg was strategically important because of its port location midway between Washington and Richmond, the opposing capitals of the Union and the Confederacy.
 During the Battle of Fredericksburg from December 11–15, 1862, the town sustained significant damage from bombardment and looting by the Union forces.

 During that engagement, nearly 10,000 enslaved people left area plantations and city households to gain freedom by crossing the Rappahannock River to Stafford County and join the Union lines, part of a movement by enslaved people throughout the South in wartime.
 John Washington, a literate enslaved person who shortly crossed to freedom, wrote later about people watching the approach of Union troops across the river from Fredericksburg: "No one could be seen on the street but the colored people. and every one of them seemed to be in the best of humors."

 The Second Battle of Fredericksburg was fought in and around the town on May 3, 1863, in connection with the Chancellorsville campaign (April 27, 1863 – May 6, 1863).
 The battles of the Wilderness and Spotsylvania Court House were fought nearby in May 1864.
 The Washington Woolen Mill, a large three-story building, was converted to use as a hospital during the war.

 After the war, Fredericksburg recovered its former position as a center of local trade and slowly grew beyond its prewar boundaries.
 Neither the city of Fredericksburg nor the surrounding counties reached the 1860 level of population again until well into the 20th century.
 After the war, many freedmen moved to Richmond and Petersburg, where there had been established free black communities before the war, and there was more work.